 The Trader Edge aggregate peak-trough model equals the weighted-average of nine different models: the probit and logit models based on the diffusion index, the probit and logit models based on the recession slack index, and five neural network models.

-The aggregate peak-trough model probability estimate for 06/01/2015 was 6.9%, which is up slightly from the revised value of 5.9% at the end of April.
-The peak-trough probability reached 11.8% in January and 11.7% in March.
-The current peak-trough probability estimate of 6.9% is still well below the early warning threshold of 30% to 40%.
+The aggregate peak-trough model probability estimate for 06/01/2016 was 17.2%, which is up sharply from the revised value of 5.6% at the end of April 2016.
+The increase in recession risk reflects the rebound in the diffusion index from 9.5% to 19.0%.

 Your comments, feedback, and questions are always welcome and appreciated.
 Please use the comment section at the bottom of this page or send me an email.